7:00 a.m. to sunset.

 The park opened in 2013, when ownership was transferred to Regional Parks from the voter-funded Sonoma County Agricultural Preservation & Open Space District.
 The interim park entrance is just off of Kawana Terrace.
-A second entrance and trailhead will open along Petaluma Hill Road, south of Yolanda Avenue, on June 13, 2015.
+A second entrance and trailhead opened along Petaluma Hill Road, south of Yolanda Avenue, on June 13, 2015.
 The Petaluma Hill Road entrance includes picnic tables, parking for horse trailers, and a 1.2-mile trail loop with a .2-mile connector to the upper park.

 The park's master plan calls for the eventual development of 17 miles of trails, a "natural play area," hike-in campsites, a visitor center and other features, as funding becomes available.